scala/docs.scala-lang/_tour/pattern-matching.md

 `def goIdle` has a different behavior depending on the type of `Device`.
 This is useful when the case needs to call a method on the pattern.
 It is a convention to use the first letter of the type as the case identifier (`p` and `c` in this case).

 ## Sealed classes
 Traits and classes can be marked `sealed` which means all subtypes must be declared in the same file.
-The assures that all subtypes are known.
+This assures that all subtypes are known.

 ```tut
 sealed abstract class Furniture